Group Testing: An Information Theory Perspective: Adaptive testing with limited stages

 \begin{theorem} For any $k = \Theta(n^{\alpha})$ with $\alpha \in (0,1)$, the capacity of two-stage adaptive group testing in the fixed-$T$ setting under the small-error criterion is $C_2 = 1$. \end{theorem}

-The high-level idea of the proof is straightforward: \begin{itemize} \item By the partial recovery result of Theorem \ref{thm:partial_noiseless}, in the first stage, we can find an estimate $\hat{\K}_1$ of cardinality $k$ with at most $\gamma k$ false positives and $\gamma k$ false negatives, where $\gamma > 0$ is an arbitrarily small constant. \item In the second stage, we apply any nonadaptive noisy strategy on the reduced ground set $\{1,\dotsc,n\} \setminus \hat{\K}_1$ to resolve the false negatives.
+The high-level idea of the proof is straightforward: \begin{itemize} \item By the approximate recovery result of Theorem \ref{thm:partial_noiseless}, in the first stage, we can find an estimate $\hat{\K}_1$ of cardinality $k$ with at most $\gamma k$ false positives and $\gamma k$ false negatives, where $\gamma > 0$ is an arbitrarily small constant. \item In the second stage, we apply any nonadaptive noiseless strategy on the reduced ground set $\{1,\dotsc,n\} \setminus \hat{\K}_1$ to resolve the false negatives.
 As long as this strategy achieves a positive rate, the required number of tests will be $O(\gamma k \log n)$, which is negligible since $\gamma$ is arbitrarily small. \item Simultaneously in the second stage, we test the items in $\hat{\K}_1$ individually to resolve the false positives.
-This only requires $k$ tests. \end{itemize}
+This only requires $k$ tests. \end{itemize} \rev{The results for the noiseless setting surveyed throughout this subsection are summarized in Table \ref{tbl:multi-stage}.}